-Adverse impacts on surface water quality should be avoided because the wastewater system will be properly designed and a maintenance schedule will be enforced, should consent be granted. the land application areas proposed are not located closer than 20 metres from any waterbody.
+Adverse impacts on surface water quality should be avoided because the wastewater system will be properly designed and a maintenance schedule will be enforced, should consent be granted.
+The land application area proposed is located more than 20 metres from any waterbody.
 Should consent be granted, the disposal field should be designed as per the recommended conditions, which reference the AS/NZS 1547:2000 standard and require approval by Council's Co-ordinator Compliance Monitoring.